In this blog, we will discuss most widely used file format in Hadoop Parquet ecosystem

 When we are processing Big data, cost required to store such data is more (Hadoop stores data redundantly I.e 3 copies of each file to achieve fault tolerance) along with the storage cost processing the data comes with CPU,Network IO, etc costs.
 As the data increases cost for processing and storage increases.
 Parquet is the choice of Big data as it serves both needs, efficient and performance in both storage and processing.

 To use Parquet with Hive 0.10 – 0.12 you must download the Parquet Hive package from the Parquet project.
-You want the parquet-hive-bundle jar in Maven Central.
+You want the parquet-hive-bundle jar in Maven Central (From Hive 0.13 Native Parquet support was added).

 Creating table in hive to store parquet format: